Flux99/College-Database-Management/README.md

 - Admin can see every student's subjects and attendance, which the teacher is assigned to which student.
 Admin can create a notice to Show on the home page.

-- Alumni can also create an account and set CurrentJob, CurrentCity & CurrentStatus visible to other Alumni.
-Alumni can also see other Alumni account.

 ## Dependencies

 - express